valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 4.4.4.4         192.168.24.4    512         0x80000002 0x0060A9 0
 ```

-Our ABR R1's routing table shows that it is not installing neither the 192.168.24.0/24 nor the 4.4.4.4/32 routes since it learned about them over the non-backbone area 1.
+Our ABR R1's routing table shows that it does not install the 192.168.24.0/24 and 4.4.4.4/32 routes since it learned about them over the non-backbone area 1.
 ```md
 R1#sh ip route | b Gateway
 Gateway of last resort is not set